bitranox/PizzaCutter/.docs/description.rst

 why not cookiecutter ?
 ======================
 cookiecutter is nice, dont get me wrong, and its out there for a long time - so a lot of people spent time and effort to create it.
-It has extensive documentation, support and user base,  which we dont have (now).
+It has extensive documentation, support and user base,  which we dont have.
 At the first glance, cookiecutter looks easy, but if You want to do more advanced tasks, its getting complicated - and we really see no sense to write code in jinja templates with the limitations that come with that.
-An XML template file was simply not enough for us.
+An XML config file was simply not enough for us.